 Fastest Ironman World Championship course record:

 - Men: 7:51:13 – Jan Frodeno (2019)

 - Men: 3:25:21 – Kristian Blummenfelt (Bahrain 70.3, 2019)

 - Women: 3:52:51 – Holly Lawrence (Bahrain 70.3, 2019)

-A few weeks ago, Blummenfelt’s countryman Gustav Iden also put in an impressive debut performance of 7:42:57 at Ironman Florida that left many talking about a possible Ironman world record.
+Last fall, Blummenfelt’s countryman Gustav Iden also put in an impressive debut performance of 7:42:57 at Ironman Florida that left many talking about a possible Ironman world record.
 (It was the fastest known Ironman debut on record at the time, until his training partner came along to top him, and would have put him in the top five Ironman performances.)
 But with an exceptionally slow swim in Florida, that 7:42 starts to look not so dissimilar from a 7:21 with an exceptionally fast swim–making a strong case for why course-to-course comparisons are key in triathlon record discussions.
-And making everyone eager for the Kristian-Gustav-Jan head-to-head match-ups to come.
+And making everyone eager for the Kristian-Gustav-Jan and the Daniela-Kat-Laura head-to-head match-ups to come.

 This article was originally published on Nov.
 10, 2021 and has been updated.